invertase/react-native-firebase-docs/docs/notifications/ios.md

 First ensure you have followed the [initial setup guide](version /installation/initial-setup) and the [messaging setup guide](version /messaging/ios).

-?> Notifications do not work on the iOS simulator, you must test is using a real device.
+?> Remote notifications do not work on the iOS simulator, you must test them using a real device.
 This is a restriction enforced by Apple.

 ## Update `AppDelegate.m`